Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Convergence to white noise in the spectral representation

-Then for sufficiently small $p$, the right-hand side of \eqref{hdef2} is smooth and compactly supported.
-Therefore, its Fourier transform $h_{k}$ is a Schwartz function, i.e. $h_{k} \in S(\mathbb{R})$.
-Next, note that with $c_{N}(\xi)$ as in \eqref{cn2}, we have the identity
+Then for sufficiently small $p$, the RHS of (\ref{hdef2}) is smooth and compactly supported.
+Therefore, its Fourier transform $h_{k}$ is a Schwartz function, that is, $h_{k} \in S(\mathbb{R})$.
+Next, note that with $c_{N}(\xi)$ as in (\ref{cn2}), we have the identity

-which holds almost surely and follows after inserting the representation \eqref{detforident2} and interchanging the order of integration, justified by the rapid decay of $\xi_{k}$ and $h_{k}$.
-Now we apply Proposition \ref{prop:tailsh} with $h(\tau)=\sum_{k=1}^{m}\alpha_{k}h_{k}(\tau)$ where $\alpha_{k} \in \mathbb{C}$.
+which holds almost surely and follows after inserting the representation (\ref{detforident2}) and interchanging the order of integration, justified by the rapid decay of $\xi_{k}$ and $h_{k}$.
+Now we apply Proposition~\ref{proptailsh} with $h(\tau)=\sum _{k=1}^{m}\alpha_{k}h_{k}(\tau)$ where $\alpha_{k} \in\mathbb{C}$.
 Since $\mathbb{E}(c_{N}(\xi_{k}))=O(d_{N}^{-1})$, we get the convergence in distribution